 Drop Template - Feature that accelerates the speed, at which a connection is dropped by matching a new connection to a set of attributes.
 When a new connection matches the Drop Template, subsequent connections are dropped without performing a rule match and therefore are accelerated.
 Currently, Drop Template acceleration is performed only on connections with the same destination port (does not use wildcards for source ports).

 NAT Templates - Using SecureXL Templates for NAT traffic is critical to achieve high session rate for NAT.
 SecureXL Templates are supported for Static NAT and Hide NAT using the existing SecureXL Templates mechanism.
+Normally the first packet would use the F2F path.
+However, if SecureXL is used, the first packet will not be forwarded to the F2F path if Accept Tamplate and NAT Template match.
+Enabling or disabling of NAT Templates requires a firewall reboot.

 Fast path (Accelerated Path) - Packet flow when the packet is completely handled by the SecureXL device.
 It is processed and forwarded to the network.